Skip navigation

 Emily Kam Kngwarray installation view at Tate Modern 2025. © Emily Kam Kngwarray Copyright Agency.
 Licensed by DACS 2025.
 Photo © Tate (Kathleen Arundell)

-Indigenous Futures: Embodied Knowledges is a programme of talks and performance engaging with Indigenous artists, scholars and curators from Sápmi and Australia, that reflect on dynamic forms of knowledge transference, connections to land and the power of art in shifting colonial consciousness.
+Indigenous Futures: Embodied Knowledges is a programme of talks and performance engaging with Indigenous artists, scholars and curators from Sápmi (Sápmi is the traditional territory of the Sámi people, spanning Norway, Sweden, Finland, and the Kola Peninsula in Russia) and Australia.
+The programme will reflect on dynamic forms of knowledge transference, connections to land and the power of art in shifting colonial consciousness.
 Building on the knowledge shared through exhibitions and collection displays by Indigenous artists at Tate Modern in 2025, including the Hyundai Commission: Máret Ánne Sara, Emily Kam Kngwarray and Gathering Ground.

 Indigenous Futures: Embodied Knowledges supports the importance of building strong relational connections with Indigenous artists and communities, highlighting the transformative power of Indigenous contemporary art.